THE ARTISTIC DIRECTOR

 He has to his credit several workshops on different aspects of theatre, which have benefitted artists, teachers, dancers, students, and members of marginalised communities.

-In 2015, he was invited to be a TEDx speaker at the Bangalore convention, where he spoke on 'How to Build a Character?'
+In 2015, he was invited to be a TEDx speaker at the Bangalore convention, where he spoke on 'How to Build a Character?' (we can hyperlink the youtube video to this)

 ‘Balakrishnan moves with a dancer's grace on stage’